Skip Miller: Personal life

+Career

 Motown

 Miller began his career in the recording industry as a stock clerk for Motown in 1971.
 He was promoted through the ranks at Motown to positions in sales, marketing and artist relations.
 He received the Recording Industry Association of America's Music Executive of the Year award in 1980 and became the president of Motown Records in 1987.
 He remained president of Motown until the company was sold to MCA in 1988.
 In his 17 years at Motown, Miller has been credited with being a key to the success of numerous artists, including Rick James, DeBarge and the Commodores.
 He also worked with Stevie Wonder, Smokey Robinson and Diana Ross.

 RCA Records

 After the sale of Motown, Miller worked for a decade at RCA Records.
 He was the senior vice president of black, jazz and progressive music at RCA, where he was credited with rejuvenating the label’s black music division.
 He discovered and developed SWV, Me Phi Me and Stacy Earl.
 He also helped develop to the rap genre, working with DJ Jazzy Jeff and the Fresh Prince (Will Smith), Kool Moe Dee, Too Short and KRS-One.